Risk-Team/CAVAanalytics/README.md

 ```
 install_github("Risk-Team/CAVAanalytics")
 ```
-it is possible that the installation of loadR.java fails.
+It is possible that the installation of loadR.java fails.
 If so, have a look at the [loadR main page](https://github.com/SantanderMetGroup/loadeR) and the [wiki page](https://github.com/SantanderMetGroup/loadeR/wiki/Installation) to